The Idea 💡

-Armed with the Excel file, she goes to the intranet at https://robotsparebinindustries.com/, logs in and starts adding the data for the week for each sales representative, adding their first and last names, the value of sales they managed for the week, and their weekly target.
+Armed with the Excel file, she goes to the intranet at https://robotsparebinindustries.com/, logs in, and starts adding the data for the week for each sales representative, adding their first and last names, the value of sales they managed for the week, and their weekly target.

 This can take quite a while, and she admits that sometimes she has made mistakes. 😳

-When the data is all entered, she takes a screenshot of the page and adds it to the weekly newsletter that she sends out to everyone.
+When all the data is entered, she takes a screenshot of the page and adds it to the weekly newsletter that she sends out to everyone.
 She found a way of making a PDF file out of it, but again it's a lot of copypasting and fiddling with different software.

 Time to automate!

 Like in Maria's case, it all starts with an idea.
 Perhaps you could automate something currently done by a single Homo sapiens or a swarm of them?
 Automation might improve the quality of life, make the process faster and with fewer mistakes.
 Or generate some other type of measurable benefit!

 RobotSpareBin Industries Inc. is a big company, and Maria is sure that there are tasks to be automated all around the organization.